Skin care sticks and sunscreen sticks for a skin care routine

 Their major advantage is convenience.
 “Skin care sticks are travel friendly and easy to use,” says Kiran Mian, MD, a board-certified medical and aesthetic dermatologist at Hudson Dermatology and Laser Surgery in New York City.
 “They’re mess-free, leakproof, lightweight, easy to pack and just overall convenient.”

 Another pro: They make targeted application super easy: a shoo-in for spot applications.
-Curious about putting one (or more) into your skin care routine?
-Learn about your options here.
+If someone is curious about putting one (or more) into their skin care routine, they can learn about their options here.

 En este artículo: